mica-1999/AllRecipes/Tailwind Cheats.md

 | m-2 | m-2 | Margin: 0.5rem |
 | m-4 | m-3 | Margin: 1rem |

+Tips: You can do -margin for elements in Tailwind !!

 ## Typography (Customizable in Tailwind) (Example: "text-3xl")

 | Tailwind | Bootstrap Equivalent | Description |